Return to the main gate

 East/Fire

-Yellow or Green Candles, a smudge stick of sage and cedar, a small statue of a dragon, an emerald or malachite stone all sitting upon a gold colored cloth.
+Yellow or Green Candles, a smudge stick of sage and cedar, a small statue of a dragon, an emerald or malachite stone , a gold colored table cloth.
 If you want to enhance the color of the East, you might place a dark green cloth under a yellow lace covering.

 South/Water

-Blue Candles, bowl of sea salt water, a small statue of a fish or sea mammal, like a whale or dolphin, and an aquamarine crystal sitting upon a blue cloth.
+Blue Candles, a bowl of sea salt or sea water, a small statue of a fish or sea mammal, like a whale or dolphin, and an aquamarine crystal and a blue table cloth.
 If you want to enhance the color of the South, you might place a very light colored blue lace covering over the darker blue cloth.
 Sandlewood is the perfect scent for the south.

 Additional Reading